openssl/openssl/doc/designs/passing-algorithmidentifier-parameters.md

 using specific operation `OSSL_PARAM` setters and getters (such as `EVP_PKEY_CTX_set_params`), or using other available convenience functions (see below).

+This parameter will have to be documented in the following files:

+- `doc/man7/provider-asym_cipher.pod`
+- `doc/man7/provider-cipher.pod`
+- `doc/man7/provider-digest.pod`
+- `doc/man7/provider-kdf.pod`
+- `doc/man7/provider-kem.pod`
+- `doc/man7/provider-keyexch.pod`
+- `doc/man7/provider-mac.pod`
+- `doc/man7/provider-signature.pod`

+That should cover all algorithms that are, or should be possible to fetch by AlgorithmIdentifier.algorithm, and for which there's potentially a relevant AlgorithmIdentifier.parameters field.

+We may arguably want to consider `doc/man7/provider-keymgmt.pod` too, but an AlgorithmIdentifier that's attached directly to a key is usually part of a PrivKeyInfo or SubjectÅublicKeyInfo structure, and those are handled by endoders and decoders as those see fit, and there's no tangible reason why that would have to change.

 Public convenience API
 ----------------------